-“It was Black culture being photographed by Black artists, photographers…to have some power on who we are and all the real things about our community”, she said.
+“It was Black culture being photographed by Black artists, photographers…to have some power on who we are and all the real things about our community”, Ming Smith said.
 There was more to the community than the violence and poverty that were regularly highlighted, she said, and culturally the community was thriving.

 “The work is bigger than myself“

-The work of the artist, she believes, was to change the stereotype and educate the viewer.
+The work of the artist, Ming Smith believes, was to change the stereotype and educate the viewer.
 “This was part of my dream.
 The work is bigger than myself.
 I’m happy that I’m noted, but the work itself is what my legacy is,” she says.
 “I just feel like I’m part of trying to elevate and have understanding to the viewer of who we are.”

 The MoMA/Studio Museum collaboration is one of many exciting milestones Smith has forthcoming.
 Her show “Ming Smith: Feeling the Future” will open at the Contemporary Art Museum Houston on May 26 and will be more of a retrospective featuring the full breadth of her work, she says, and will be her first of this kind.

-Along with artists Petra Collins and Danielle Bowman, she was also commissioned by Cadillac to reinterpret the brand’s hood ornament, the Cadillac goddess, for their new electric vehicle.
+Along with artists Petra Collins and Danielle Bowman, Ming Smith was also commissioned by Cadillac to reinterpret the brand’s hood ornament, the Cadillac goddess, for their new electric vehicle.
 In August 2024, she will have exhibitions at the Wexner Center for the Arts at Ohio State University and Kenyon College’s Gund Gallery.
 And the Columbus Museum of Art will also present her work.

-Even with all of these current accolades, it wasn’t something Smith expected when she began as a photographer.
+Even with all of these current accolades, it wasn’t something Ming Smith expected when she began as a photographer.
 “Being a [B]lack woman photographer was like being nobody,” Smith said in 2019.
 She never anticipated making a career from it, and sustained herself in New York in part by modeling.

 “I think there’s more opportunity for Black women [now].
 There’s more of a space to express ourselves,” she says.
 “We have an audience that’s more interested in images and women have more power and there are many Black curators.”

-Smith created her images simply by existing in the life she had created for herself.
+Ming Smith created her images simply by existing in the life she had created for herself.
 She lived in Harlem and the West Village, she listened to jazz, she went to see dance and concerts, she spent time with friends, and she brought her camera.

-Love for images
+Ming Smith, love for images